The first computing devices and machines. Calculating machine

 Physical representation of processed information

-AVM - analog computers, or continuous computers, work with information presented in a continuous (analog) form, i.e. in the form of a continuous series of values of any physical quantity (most often electrical voltage):
+AVM - analog computers, or continuous computers, work with information presented in continuous (analog) form, i.e. in the form of a continuous series of values of any physical quantity (most often electrical voltage):

 table 2